AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 This will run SFT on the Human-Like-DPO-Dataset dataset using the Qwen2.5-0.5B model.
 Don't worry if you haven't downloaded the model or dataset - Huggingface will take care of this the first time you run the script, then cache the files for future use.

-The first block of code applies to model's tokenizer to the dataset, and creates an SFTGym environment.
+The first block of code applies the model's tokenizer to the dataset, and creates an SFTGym environment.
 This is a wrapper around the dataset that allows for easy training of the LLM.

 .. code-block:: python